NXX10

 void stdc_vla_free(void* p, size_t n, size_t align);

 The way this feature works is simple.
-If both function declarations are present, the compiler is required to use those as the source of memory for the VLA.
+If both function declarations are present, the compiler is required to use those as the source of memory for the VLA (subject to the usual as-if rules for optimization).
 The initial memory comes from the return value from stdc_vla_alloc.
 The memory is freed at the end of the scope (or later) by a matching call to stdc_vla_free, as was done before by the implementation.
 Every exit of the scope, including use of goto to a label that is outside of the scope, shall be preceded by a matching call to stdc_vla_free if a stdc_vla_alloc was hit.
 Similarly, the behavior is undefined if the scope is left by using longjmp/setjmp or similar constructs.

 If none of the two functions are visible, then the behavior is implementation-defined/unspecified (subject to __STDC_NO_VLA__, and the location from where the data comes from is unspecified as it is in today’s C standard).
 Therefore, even if __STDC_NO_VLA__ is defined, the following program will evaluate and execute: